liquorice/wheeler-centre/README.md

 # Deployment

-The site runs on Heroku, behind a [Fastly](https://www.fastly.com) CDN.
+The site runs on Heroku, behind [CDN77](https://www.cdn77.com) using an origin-pull architecture.

 Two buildpacks are used on Heroku: nodejs (for the assets) and ruby (for the main app).
 When setting up a new Heroku app, add them as follows: